Achilles tendon pain

 Physiotherapy

-A thorough examination by your GP or physiotherapist is usually sufficient to diagnose an achilles tendinopathy.
+A thorough examination by your GP or physiotherapist is usually enough to diagnose achilles tendinopathy.

-The initial focus of physiotherapy is to reduce the pain.
-You can do this by modifying your day to day activities; this means changing the intensity in which you do activities or how often you do them.
-This is important to help prevent overload of the tendon and any further degeneration.
-However this does not involve stopping any activities; so if you are able tolerate some pain whilst remaining active this will help your recovery.
+The focus of physiotherapy is to reduce the pain.
+You can do this by changing your day-to-day activities, for example, by reducing the intensity in which you do activities, or changing how often you do them.
+This is important to help prevent a strain of the tendon and any further damage or injury.
+However, this does not mean stopping your usual activities completely.
+If you are able tolerate some pain whilst remaining active, this will help your recovery.

-When managing an achilles tendinopathy it is important to know whether the problem is in the mid portion or nearer where it attaches onto the heel bone.
+When managing achilles tendinopathy, it is important to know whether the problem is in the mid portion, or nearer where it attaches onto the heel bone.
 This allows us to manage the problem correctly and avoid irritating the tendon further.
-For example, when the problem is nearer the heel bone, we advise people to avoid lots of stretches as this can irritate the tendon when it compresses against the heel bone during a stretch.
+For example, when the problem is nearer the heel bone, we advise patients to avoid lots of stretches, as this can irritate the tendon against the heel bone during a stretch.

-Research evidence shows a strengthening exercise programme should be started to improve your tendons ability to handle load.
-Most people with this condition have improvements in their pain and function levels with physiotherapy, however it can take 4 to 6 months and will involve some hard work.
+Research shows that a strengthening exercise programme should be started to improve your tendon's ability to handle load (walk around or stand).
+With physiotherapy, most patients have improvements in their pain and ability to move around normally, however it can take four to six months, and will involve some hard work.

 Early strengthening exercises